radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/edit-user.md

 ![image description](images/edit-inactive-status.png)

+### Update user from Edit User screen

-To update a user's status from the *Edit User* tab, adjust the *Status* toggle in the *User Details* section to the "Active" or "Inactive".
+To update a user's status from the *Edit User* screen, adjust the *Status* toggle in the *User Details* section to the "Active" or "Inactive".
 Select *Save* to update the user's status.

 ![image description](images/edit-user-inactive.png)